 Pupils participate in a varied curriculum.
 Their academic progress and personal development are optimised through a combination of excellent teaching, good counselling and sound advice to help our pupils develop an appetite for intellectual enquiry, an enthusiasm for study and the self confidence that comes from establishing effective work habits.
 All aspects of the curriculum, the timetable and the school day are kept under regular review.
 We are firmly committed to the principle of breadth in education and to the promotion of the children’s learning in social, cultural and moral matters.

-Towards the end of the second year, pupils make a small number of choices over their subjects for the third year.
-They are asked to choose three languages from French, German, Latin and Spanish, and are also asked to choose two subjects from Art, Design Technology, Food Technology and Music.
+Towards the end of the Second Year, pupils make a small number of choices over their subjects for the Third Year.
+They are asked to make five subjects choices, choosing at least two from French, German, Latin and Spanish, and to choose at least two subjects from Art, Design Technology, Food Technology and Music.
 Pupils and their parents attend an options evening to provide all the information needed to make their choices.

 How many lessons are provided in each subject area over the course of the ten day cycle?